-President Colom’s people are the same Ortega Menaldo’s people, explains Diebert.
-They are one side of a two-sided, mutually hostile, narco-crime-dominated political establishment
+Former president Colom’s people are the same Ortega Menaldo’s people, explains Diebert.
+They are one side of a two-sided, mutually hostile, narco-crime-dominated political establishment.

 Some experts estimate that up to 40% of the country is dominated by drug traffickers and organized crime syndicates.
 In 2008, more than 130 bus drivers were killed in Guatemala City, the capital.
 The drivers were apparently assassinated after bus operators and bus union leaders refused to pay protection money.

 Casa Nova Real Estate’s Wilson says that “as far as crime is concerned, it centres around certain areas of the capital were poverty is rampant.
 As more and more unregistered Guatemalans are being deported from the US, and with little or no employment possibilities, crime is just a natural way to exist when there is no money available to support yourself.
 Thankfully, this problem has not filtered down to the main tourist areas such as Antigua, Lake Atitlan and Tikal.